-Function blocks have three types of parameters, In, Out and In\out.
+Function blocks have parameters, In, Out, In_out, and by_ref.
 In and Out parameters are passed by value, which means an In parameter makes a copy of the actual variable connected to the parameter, to a local representation inside the function block, and an Out parameter makes a copy of a local representation inside the function block to the actual variable outside the function block.
-In\out parameters are passed by reference, which means only a reference to the actual variable outside the function block, that is, no local representation of the parameter exists inside the function block.
-Performing operations on an In\out parameter inside a function block, thus means performing the operations on In and Out parameters act on local copies inside the function block.
+In_out parameters are passed by reference, which means only a reference to the actual variable outside the function block is passed inside the function block, that is, no local representation of the parameter exists inside the function block.
+Performing operations on an In_out parameter inside a function block, thus means performing the operations directly on the actual variable connected to the function block, while operations on In and Out parameters act on local copies inside the function block.